Structural Design and Structural Analysis. ✎ Unraveling Engineering

 Our Unique Firm

 Usually, there are firms that specialize on a single type of engineering or even a subset of Structural Engineering.
-However, Eastern Engineering Group is so unique, it offers multiple engineering services 😎.
+However, Eastern Engineering Group is so unique, it offers multiple engineering services ?.
 Our firm can help you with everything a project requires, from structural shells, to all of its components.
-This is very unique because it allows us to have the expertise of creating a functional Structural Design considering the engineering of its structural components.
+This is very distinctive because it allows us to have the expertise of creating a functional Structural Design considering the engineering of its structural components.

 NOA – Notice of Acceptance